 - Roger of Doug is rarely seen without a couple of his lackeys in tow.

-- Dolph (the hunched-over redhead with the Peek-A-Bangs and the green T-shirt), Jimbo (the dim-witted one with the purple knit cap and the black skull T-shirt who kinda sounds like Milhouse [Milhouse and Jimbo share Pamela Hayden as their voice actor]), and Kearney (the bald, fat one who wears a punk version of Homer Simpson's white T-shirt and blue pants, and, in later episodes is heavily implied not to be a teenager, despite looking like one)m from The Simpsons often pick on Bart.
-The most recognizable bully of the series Nelson, also hangs out with them from time to time (though he's more sympathetic than the others, having been granted many Pet the Dog moments over the years).
+- In The Simpsons, there's a group of four bullies in Springfield Elementary who often pick on Bart.
+They're composed of Dolph (the hunched-over redhead with the Peek-a-Bangs and the green T-shirt), Jimbo (the dim-witted one with the purple knit cap and the black skull T-shirt who kinda sounds like Milhouse [Milhouse and Jimbo share Pamela Hayden as their voice actor]), and Kearney (the bald, fat one who wears a punk version of Homer Simpson's white T-shirt and blue pants, and, in later episodes is heavily implied not to be a teenager, despite looking like one).
+Nelson ("haw! haw!"), the most recognizable bully of the series, also hangs out with them from time to time and is the leader of the group.
+He's more sympathetic than the others, having been granted many Pet the Dog moments over the years.

 - Mooch in 101 Dalmatians: The Series is usually seen with his gang: Wizzer, who dispite having the least speaking roles, seems to be Mooch's right hand, Dipstick, the dim pup, and Two-Tone, who once was Mooch's girlfriend, but left the gang later due to her relationship with Lucky.

 - The Rowdyruff Boys are essentially this.
 They're the Evil Counterparts to the Powerpuff Girls.